On the Number of Real Zeros of Random Sparse Polynomial Systems

-Instances of polynomial system solving arise in a variety of problems coming from kinematics~\cite{sommesewampler}, dynamical systems \cite{fantuzzi-dynamicalsystems}, mathematical modeling of chemical reaction networks~\cite{dickenstein2020algebraic}, computer vision \cite{kukelova-minimalvision}, and computer aided geometric design \cite{cox2020applications,sederberg1986algebraic}.
-The common thread among these plethora of applications is that the polynomial systems that occur are structured, and the solutions that are most useful are the real ones.
-In this setting, the basic question is: how many real zeros are there?

-When we consider zeros over complex numbers, we have the power of intersection theory~\cite{eisenbudharris2016}.
-In particular, for sparse polynomial systems the number of complex solutions is given by the celebrated BKK bound~\cite{bernshtein1975,kushnirenko1976french} (cf. \cite[Chapter 3]{sottile2011book}).
-The story becomes more complicated and interesting for real zeros.
-Consider the following simple polynomial system:

-where $d\in\bbN$ and the $a_k$, $b_k$, $c_k$ and $d_k$ are real numbers.
+\textbf{Keywords}\\ real zeros, fewnomials, sparse polynomials, random real algebraic geometry\ where $d\in\bbN$ and the $a_k$, $b_k$, $c_k$ and $d_k$ are real numbers.
 Although the system has, generically, $d$ complex zeros, it has at most two real solutions.
 This example illustrates that the number of real zeros cannot be estimated using the number of complex solutions.

 The above phenomenon is a general one.
-Khovanski\u{\i}, in his seminal book \emph{Fewnomials}~\cite{khovanskii1991book}, showed that the maximum number of real zeros of a polynomial system can be bounded in terms of the description complexity of the system.
+Khovanski\u{\i}, in his seminal book \emph{Fewnomials}~\cite{khovanskii1991book}, showed that the maximum number of real zeros of a polynomial system can be bounded in terms of the description complexity of the system\footnote{Although it should be emphasized that Khovanski\u{\i}'s work goes well beyond the polynomial case up to the Pfaffian case.}.
 The term \emph{fewnomial} refers to a polynomial with few monomials, and so to a polynomial with a low description complexity.
 He showed that independent of the degree of its monomials, real fewnomial systems have few real zeros.

 The work of Khovanski\u{\i} was an answer to several conjectures by Kushnirenko in 1977~\cite{kushnirenkoletter}: A regular positive zero of a polynomial system $f=(f_1,f_2,\ldots,f_n)$ is a point $x \in \mathbb{R}^n$ with positive coordinates ($x_i>0$) such that the Jacobian matrix of the polynomial system $f$ at $x$, $\diff_xf$, is full-rank.
 We denote the set of regular positive real zeros by $\mcZ_r(f,\bbR^n_+)$.
 Among the conjectures of Kushnirenko, the following one remains widely open: \begin{quote} \emph{Kushnirenko's Question}: Let $A_1,\ldots,A_n\subset \bbN^n$ be finite sets of sizes $t_1,\ldots,t_n$ and $f$ the system of fewnomials given by